ORI-0802/Lua/README.md

 - Score tracking and win/loss conditions
 - Game start and reset buttons
 - Sound effects and background music
-- Space-themed visuals with Star Wars-style icons 👾🐸
+- Can be Space-themed visuals with Star Wars-style icons 👾🐸

 ## 🛠 Requirements